Manufacturer: Request For Music

 BPM

-The BPM knob sets the tempo of the internal clock in beats per minute.
-This value is ignored when an external clock is connected.
-BPM can also be modulated via the MOD matrix when a MOD slot is assigned to BPM.
+BPM sets the internal clock tempo and is ignored when an external clock is connected.
+BPM can be modulated.

 DIV